-Any member of the System community may allege a violation by any student of the Code by reporting the matter to the appropriate Senior Student Affairs Officer (SSAO).
-The SSAO manages reports of Code violations made under this procedure and may delegate this responsibility.
+Any member of the System community may allege a violation by any student of the Code by reporting the matter to the appropriate Senior Student Affairs Officer (SSAO) or designee.
+The SSAO or designee manages reports of Code violations made under this procedure and may delegate this responsibility.
 Students, faculty, instructors, staff, authorized volunteers, and guests are encouraged to report behavior that potentially violates the Code or that may be criminal in nature.
-Formal reports can be made by completing a College incident report.
-If the conduct is believed to be criminal in nature, the SSAO should immediately report the alleged violation to campus law enforcement or security or external law enforcement.
+Formal reports can be made by completing a College incident report that is located on the College's incident report webpage found at this Link.
+If the conduct is believed to be criminal in nature, the SSAO or designee should immediately report the alleged violation to campus law enforcement or security or external law enforcement.
+Contact information for reporting crimes and emergencies is located on the College's Police Department webpage located at this Link.